webcpp/hi-nginx/README.md

 [hi-nginx-doc](https://github.com/webcpp/hi-nginx-doc).

 # Features
-- All features of nginx(latest release) are inherited, i.e., it is 100% compatible with nginx.
+- All features of nginx-1.13.10(latest release) are inherited, i.e., it is 100% compatible with nginx.

-# Branch

-- master
-- master-luajit
-- only-cpp
-- only-python
-- only-php
-- only-java
-- no-java

 # python and lua api
 ## hi_req